BurbSec/JohnnyBot/README.md

 ## Running the Bot

 1. Ensure all installation steps are complete.
+2. Add your Discord bot token to an environment variable called `DISCORD_BOT_TOKEN`
-2. Run the bot:
+3. Run the bot:
    ```shell
    python bot.py
    ```
-3. The bot should now be online and moderating your Discord server.
+4. The bot should now be online and moderating your Discord server.

 ## Available Commands